Koed00/django-q/docs/cluster.rst

     .. py:attribute:: is_starting

-    Bool indicating if the cluster is busy starting up
+    Bool.
+Indicating if the cluster is busy starting up

     .. py:attribute:: is_running